ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 Upon receiving a request to Fetch List of Applications, the system fetches all the List of Applications and performs the following steps:

-1. Validates if the response contain the following attributes for each Application
+1. Validates if the response contains the following attributes for each Application
    * Application ID
    * Application Detail
    * IsActive